Uniform convergence of the Fleming-Viot process in a hard killing metastable case: Introduction

 Two questions are addressed in this work.
 First, the long-time relaxation of the FV process toward its invariant measure: a quantitative convergence in the total variation distance sense at a rate independent from $N$ is stated in Theorem~\ref{thm}.
 Second, the propagation of chaos: Theorem~\ref{thm2} gives a quantitative version of \eqref{eq:propchaos}, with a bound uniform in time.
 Combining both results yields a quantitative estimate for the convergence of the empirical measure of the FV process toward the QSD as $N,t\rightarrow \infty$.

 As detailed below, these results are established under the condition that $D$ is a metastable state for the diffusion \eqref{descente}, in the sense that the mixing time of \eqref{descente} within $D$ is shorter than the typical exit time from $D$.
 Mathematically speaking, this is reflected by the fact that $c^*$, the critical height within $D$, is smaller than $U_0$, the height of the boundary $\partial D$ (see below for the definition of $c^*$ and $U_0$), and the temperature $\varepsilon$ is small enough.
 This metastable context is typically the one where QSD are of interest, since in that case the (non-conditional) law of the process is close to the QSD for times in intermediary scales between the mixing time and the extinction time.
 Moreover, it is exactly the context of some algorithms in molecular dynamics, such as the parallel replica algorithm presented in \cite{LelievreLeBris}, which involves the sampling of the QSD.
-In fact, for technical reasons, we will work under a stronger condition than simply $c_*<U_0$ (see Assumption \ref{assu3} below), which is also related to the metastability of $D$.
-Although we haven't been able to do it, we think that the proof may possibly be modified to work only with the condition $c_*<U_0$, without the additional condition.
+In fact, for technical reasons, we will work under a stronger condition than simply $c^*<U_0$ (see condition~\eqref{strongdeathprob} in Assumption~\ref{assu3} below), which is also related to the metastability of $D$.
+While we haven't succeeded in this endeavor, we think that the proof may possibly be modified to work only with the condition $c^*<U_0$, without the additional condition.
+As a particular case, let us notice that we don't need the additional condition when $d=1$ (see Lemma~\ref{unifexitevent}).

 The paper is organized as follows.
 In the rest of this introduction, the main results are stated in Section~\ref{main} and discussed in view of previous related works in Section~\ref{RelWor}.
 Some preliminary properties of the FV process are studied in Section~\ref{sec:proof}, and the main theorems are proven in Section~\ref{conclu}.
 Finally, we prove in Section~\ref{technique} the technical lemma which involves the additional condition.